Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 ##### License Purchase Page

 - Help section opens and closes when clicked as intended.
 Links within the help section re-direct the user to their intended destinations as expected.
+- License purchase is presented as the currently viewed tab within the license app as intended.
 - License is presented as the current app the user is located within in the navigation, which is the expected behaviour as this page is part of the License app.
 - The submit button can only be submitted if the number of licenses is 1 or more.
 If it's below 1, the submit button will be disabled as intended.
 - All fields except for the save billing details checkbox need to be filled before moving on to Stripe which is expected behaviour.